samodom/UIKitSwagger/README.md

 > In the source code and this documentation, the following type alias is used:
 `typealias Constraint = NSLayoutConstraint`

-> `AutoLayoutAttributedItem` represents a pair consisting of an Auto Layout item (view or view controller) and an `NSLayoutAttribute`
+> `AutoLayoutAttributedItem` represents a pair consisting of an Auto Layout item (view or view controller layout guide) and an `NSLayoutAttribute`

 ### Constraint Search